 - DNA/genetic testing.
 This can help you determine if your child has any genetic mutations contributing to improper detoxification, as well as give direction for other supplementation down the road.
 Read more about MTHFR mutations and how to test for them here.

 - Blood tests for specific pathogens.
 This may give you a start to figuring out what underlying infections your child might be battling, including strep, epstein barr virus, Lyme disease, and more.
 The caveat is that blood tests aren’t always accurate, and while they may provide answers, they could be a dead end too.

 Tests that I would skip

 - Food allergy testing.
-While my son is clearly (clearly!) unable to tolerate milk or gluten, neither of these ever showed up on any allergy tests we’ve had done for him.
+While a lot of kids are clearly unable to tolerate milk or gluten, these often will not show up on any allergy tests.
 Your better bet is to do an elimination diet or just dive in to a gut-healing diet like GAPS.
 The key is healing leaky gut to eliminate food allergies.

 Finding a doctor

 If you are going to go the route of having tests run and may be considering using some conventional treatments (like antibiotics or IVIG) to compliment a healthy diet and supplementation, you can’t depend on just any doctor.

 Most pediatricians and doctors are not familiar enough with PANDAS to offer treatment solutions, and many even deny that PANDAS or PANS even exist!

 You’re much better off finding a PANDAS specialist, who will know which tests to run, which medications and supplements may be a good fit for your individual child, and how to support you with healthy lifestyle changes.